-Professionally Evil Blog
+Professionally Evil Insights

 Introduction to Writing Nmap Scripting Engine (NSE) Scripts

 One thing I notice a lot of people are missing in their skill set as security professionals is the ability to write NSE scripts for Nmap.
 This skill isn’t too hard to learn and by not learning it, you are leaving a lot of value on the table.
-I feel like the issue though is that there isn’t a lot ...
+I feel like the issue though is that there isn’t a lot of ...

 Continue Reading